philcifone/gamehenge/README.md

 ## TO DO:

-- Continue with loginPage/Form/130 ~3:11:00.
+- Continue with loginPage/Form ~3:30:00.

-- login page still accessible!
+- pictures wont upload, issues with dropzone.

+- server wont start.
+I dont think npm was ever created in that directory.
+Fix.